Name research archive

 There are additionally newer runes dating from the Renaissance until modern day.

-The research is conducted by the Name research and runology research group.
-The research group functions as the secretariat for the Danish Place Name Commission and counsel the Danish authorities and the public on issues relating to place names, personal names and runes.
+The researchers function as the secretariat for the Danish Place Name Commission and counsel the Danish authorities and the public on issues relating to place names, personal names and runes.